DannyG72/UMN-Grade-Dataset/README.md

-# THIS IS NOT ON GOPHERGRADES.
-I am NOT affiliated with GopherGrades.
-I just like data.

 To see this data in action, visit https://GopherGrades.com/#search

 This is the University of Minnesota Grade data for the last 10 academic semesters (including summer courses).
 The range is Summer of 2017-Fall of 2020.
 To obtain this data I submitted a FOIA request to the University of Minnesota.